cahuparo/academic-chparada/content/authors/camilo/_index.md

 - Visitors
 ---

-Camilo is a PhD student at NC State University investigating sweetpotato genomes to identify R gene content.
+I am a PhD student in Plant Pathology at NC State University.
+My reseachr in plant pathology spans on pathogen population biology to plant and fungal genomics.
+I am passionated about tranlational sciene and trained in extension.
+I am currently working on identify the complete set of intracelular plant inmune receptors known as NLR genes in sweetpotato.